NayimaUrooj/nayimaurooj/README.md

  - 🎓 I'm an upcoming Computer Science Engineer graduate in July 2023 at BME, Budapest
  - 🎯 I'm actively exploring and practicing how domain specific lanuguages can solve real-life problems.
  - 🌱 I'm currently learning and experimenting on MERN-stack.
- - 👨‍ I'm open to collab in any of the above mentioned practices: nayimaurooj@gmail.com
+ - 👨‍ I'm open to collab in any of the above mentioned practices:nayimaurooj@gmail.com
  <br>

 ### Don't be hesitant to reach me, I am kinda awesome: